alpine animal doctors veterinary services

 To find out what level of protection and frequency is best for your particular pet you should fully discuss the question of vaccination with Dr Bek.
 Our in-house pathology facility allows us to test your pet to accurately design an immunisation regime that offers the best protection with minimum risk and cost.

 At Alpine Animal Doctors our policy is to ensure that each individual pet receives the optimum protection consistent with keeping them healthy and avoiding potential side effects.
 We encourage our clients to ask as many questions as they need to be fully informed.

 Whether you decide on annual or triennial vaccines, the most important thing you can do is to make sure that your pet receives an annual check up at the hospital.

 Cost varies depending on the level and frequency of the vaccination/immunisation program you choose for your pet.

-In general, costs for annual vaccinations for dogs range from around $50 for a core C3 to around $100 for the C7 vaccines.
+In general, costs for annual vaccinations for dogs range from around $50 to $100 per year depending on your required level of vaccination.
 When you think about vaccinations you need to weigh up the relatively low cost of regular protective measures against the likelihood of a fatal outcome and/or the much higher costs you would incur for emergency treatment should your pet contract one of the serious diseases vaccinations protect against.

 Find all of our veterinary services here...